nimeso/silverstripe-drawpolygonfield/README.md

 # SilverStripe Draw Polygon Field

 Allows you to draw a polygon shape using HTML5 canvas.
-The x,y points are saved as a comma deleminated string in the database.
+The x,y points are saved as a comma delimited string in the database.
 It also excepts a ArrayList of Image objects that can be rendered in the background of the canvas.

 ## Usage

-In Warehouse.php context:
 ```php
 	// optional images to render
 	$images = ArrayList();